 Antacid medicines can relieve some of the symptoms of hiatus hernia.
-They come in liquid or tablet form and are swallowed or chewed.
-When they reach the oesophagus and stomach, they help neutralise the acid (make it less acidic).
+They come in liquid or tablet form and can be swallowed or chewed.
+They help neutralise stomach acid when they reach the oesophagus and stomach by making it less acidic.

 However, antacid medicines don't work for everyone.
 They're not a long-term solution if symptoms persist or you are in extreme discomfort.

 Antacids should not be taken at the same time as other medicines because they can stop other medicines from being properly absorbed by your body.
 They may also damage the special coating on some types of tablets.
 Ask your GP or pharmacist for advice.

 Alginates are an alternative medicine to antacids.
 They work by producing a protective coating that shields the lining of your stomach and oesophagus from the effects of stomach acid.